Tristan-dvr/KG_Marketplace/GithubReadme/marketplaceHTML.md

 <p>
 <p>Transmogrification is a system that allows your players to give their equipment any other item appearance in game.</p>
 <p>As server admin you can configure which npc / profile will give which skins to use.</p>
-<p>Transmogrification is a Paid-feature in Marketplace so in order to use it you need to buy access.
-If you want to use it please contact KG#7777 (discord).</p>
 <p>In order to start configuring the system go to marketplace folder and open TransmogrificationProfiles.cfg.</p>
 <p>Data Format:</p>
 <pre><code>[ProfileName]